High Season for Spies

-High Season for Spies (Sechs Pistolen jagen Professor Z) is a 1966 Eurospy film directed by Julio Coll and starring Antonio Vilar, Letícia Román and Peter van Eyck.
+High Season for Spies (Sechs Pistolen jagen Professor Z) is a 1966 Eurospy film directed by Julio Coll and starring António Vilar, Letícia Román and Peter van Eyck.
 It was made as a co-production between Portugal, Spain and West Germany.
 The film's action takes place around Lisbon, and concerns attempts by various secret agents to steal a formula.

 Plot

+This plot uses the names and settings of the German version (out of the which the Italian dub was made.

 In Lisbon, Professor Zandor developed a groundbreaking formula on behalf of the industrialist Bardot: He succeeded in producing a steel mixture that is completely bulletproof and, as a result, makes conventional weapons ineffective.
 In doing so, he gets all kinds of agents from different countries on their toes, but also crooks who are not only after the formula for the fantastic alloy, but also after Professor Z himself.
 One day, the brilliant scientist is kidnapped straight from his laboratory, and those present, Ellen Green, Zandor's assistant, and Mr. Bardot himself, are witnesses.
-Zandors client now fears that the groundbreaking formula could be leaked to a foreign power.
-The most important nations then send their best people to the Portuguese capital, including Jack Haskins from the USA and Pierre Genet from France.
+Zandor's client now fears that the groundbreaking formula could be leaked to a foreign power.
+The most important nations then send their best people to the Portuguese capital, including Jack Haskins from the US and Pierre Genet from France.
 Both men have known each other for some time and sometimes cooperate, but have also appeared as competitors.

 The events have led to the fact that now Lisbon is not only a fairground for spies, but also various dark figures arrive on site, including a certain Johannsson, the head of a gang, as well as the opaque Jenny Renoir and the unscrupulous killer Peterson.
 Local Commissioner Oliveira has his hands full to ensure that his Lisbon does not turn into a battlefield anytime soon.
 France's agent Genet finds out how dangerous Johannsson is when, on arrival, he barely escapes an attack by Johannsson's men and is saved thanks to Haskins' mission.
-Haskin receives the first trace of Zander through a letter he discovers in Ellen's handbag.
+Haskins receives the first trace of Zandor through a letter he discovers in Ellen's handbag.
 He is in danger himself, but cannot track down the professor.
 A splendid party that Bardot is hosting one evening brings everyone involved together for the first time: Haskins, Genet, Johannsson, Ellen Green, Jenny Renoir, Commissioner Oliveira and Mike Danham, a Bardot employee.
 In the course of the evening, Bardot becomes the victim of a sophisticated assassination attempt.
 Haskins and Genet discover clues that suggest a connection between the murder and knowledge of the formula of the invention.
 They also find out that an affair is simmering between Bardot's wife and Danham.
 Haskins confronts the two and coaxes them to admit that Mike is Bardot's killer.
 Before Haskins can find out more about the crime, the couple is shot by Johannsson.